cesaro/cunf/README.rst

 The Cunf Tool v.1.6
 ===================

-The Cunf Tool is actually a set of tools for carrying out unfolding-based verification of Petri nets extended with read arcs, also called contextual nets, or c-nets.
+The Cunf Tool is a set of programs for carrying out unfolding-based verification of Petri nets extended with read arcs, also called contextual nets, or c-nets.
 The package specifically contains the tools: